Oracle Backend for Microservices and AI

 You see four top classes of resources that can be expanded in underlying items:

-• applications : The list of applications deployed and the holding services.
+• namespaces : The list of namespaces deployed and holding services.

-• oBaasConf : The list of keys defined by the applications, stored in the Oracle Database, that are provisioned and available to share configurations information among services in each application.
+• configuration : The list of keys defined by the applications, stored in the Oracle Database, that are provisioned and available to share configurations information among services in each application.

 Applications

-2. Expand the application you are interested to see the list of included services:
+2. Expand the namespace you are interested to see the list of included services:

 Application

-At the root level, right-click on applications, you have the following list of commands available right-clicking on the line:
+At the root level, right-click on namespaces, you have the following list of commands available right-clicking on the line:

 AddApp

-With this option you can create a Kubernetes namespace will hold single Spring Boot microservice.
-It will be prompted the name of the application:
+With this option you can create a Kubernetes namespace will hold single Spring Boot or a native microservice.
+It will be prompted the name of the namespace:

 AppName